JoostHouben/Euwe-chess-engine/README.md

    and make sure that the `VCPKG_ROOT` environment variable is set (or modify the CMakePresets.json file to point to your VCPKG installation directly).
  - If needed, modify CMakePresets.json to match your build environment.
  - Run `cmake` with appropriate options.
-E.g., run `cmake --preset linux-x64-release` to build in release mode.
+E.g., run `cmake --preset linux-x64-release -DTARGETS_TO_BUILD="engine"` to build in release mode.
  - Run `cmake --build` on the output directory.
 E.g., `cmake --build out/build/linux-x64-release/`.

+The project has been tested with g++ 14.2, and clang 19 and 20.

+The above instructions will only compile the engine.
+To also compile the tests and/or the tuner, add the appropriate target to the `TARGETS_TO_BUILD` option.
+So to configure for building all 3 targets,
+run: `cmake --preset linux-x64-release -DTARGETS_TO_BUILD="engine;tests;tuner"`.
+This will trigger installation of the required dependencies using vcpkg.

+If `TARGETS_TO_BUILD` is not set, the default is to build all targets.

-The project has been tested with g++ 14.0.
-Note that in order to compile the tuner, you will need a Fortran compiler, such as GFortran; see
+Note that in order to compile the tuner, you will need a Fortran compiler, such as GFortran; see [installation instructions](https://fortran-lang.org/en/learn/os_setup/install_gfortran/).
-[installation instructions](https://fortran-lang.org/en/learn/os_setup/install_gfortran/).
 This is because the Tuner uses Ceres configured with SuiteSparse, which in turn depends on LAPACK, which is written in Fortran.